cwise24/snopsy/docs/module2/5_operations.rst

 Clone
 ^^^^^
 Cloning creates a local repository (on your computer) from a remote repository say on Gitlab or GitHub.
 You cannot contribute back to the source repository (if it is not yours)  unless you are added as an collaborator.
-For this module, we will only clone a forked repository so we may have a local working copy.
+For this module, we will only clone a repository so we may have a local working copy.

 Fork